Bluegrass in the Country Returns to Manitoulin Island for 2026

 The festivities kick off on Thursday evening with early camping and an open mic session, setting the stage for a weekend filled with melodies and memories.

-New for 2025: Bluegrass Moves to the Lone Pine Stage in Providence Bay
+Bluegrass at the Lone Pine Stage in Providence Bay

-This year marks a change in scenery as the festival moves to the Lone Pine Stage, located at the back of the Providence Bay Fairgrounds near the former Motocross track.
-Follow signs along Firehall Road to reach the new, scenic venue.
+The festival will be held at the Lone Pine Stage, located at the back of the Providence Bay Fairgrounds near the former Motocross track.
+Follow signs along Firehall Road to reach the venue.

 dancers at Manitoulin Island Bluegrass in the Country